Convention & Visitors Bureau

 Stroll or bike down this paved sanctuary right in the heart of Boulder.
 You'll find locals getting in a workout and lots of families playing creekside.
 Pick up the Boulder Creek History Tour brochure at a visitor center to make it come to life even more.

 The CU Museum of Natural History insect and fossil collections and CU Heritage Center’s architecture gallery and tribute to Glenn Miller all are hidden gems waiting for your exploration.
-Both welcome visitors with only a suggested donation.
+At the CU Art Museum has diverse collection of items encompassing over 10,000 years of human history.
+All three welcome visitors with only a suggested donation.

 The minute you see Boulder’s iconic Flatirons (the slanting, reddish sandstone slabs at the base of the foothills), you’ll want to get a closer look.
 Hike right up to them using the Chautauqua Trail, which traverses a sprawling plot of open space with dozens of other trails of varying levels of difficulty.